Foreign Account Tax Compliance Act (FATCA)

 Change in model targeted

-Negotiations on changing the model are already under way.
+The negotiations over a change in model were initiated years ago but have yet to be concluded.
 The SBA is working to ensure that, as far as possible, the change does not create any extra expense for the banks.

 FATCA Qualification Committee